-The Impact of School Buildings on Student Health and Performance: Recent Research Findings
+The Impact of School Buildings on Student Health and Performance

-Educators today are broadly familiar with past research studies addressing the connection between indoor environmental quality in their schools and student achievement.
-The factors that contribute to student success are varied and complex, so it’s admittedly difficult to measure the impact of any one variable.
-Fortunately, recent and planned research is actively building on previous research studies and is exploring larger, more complex questions to seek definitive answers about how these varied environmental factors—together and independently—influence student performance.
+Educators today are familiar with past research about the connection between indoor environmental quality in their schools and student achievement.
+There are many factors that contribute to student success, so it’s admittedly difficult to measure the impact of any one variable.
+Fortunately, recent and planned research is actively building on previous research studies and is exploring larger, more complex questions.
+This research looks for answers to how various environmental factors together and by themselves impact student performance.

 One such research study was conducted by representatives from The Harvard T.H.
 Chan School of Public Health.
 They have researched the connection among a variety of factors that impact student health and cognitive performance with one factor being the impact of the built environment, including thermal comfort, indoor air quality (IAQ), lighting, noise, and internal design elements.
 This 2017 report, "The Impact of School Buildings on Student Health and Performance," does a superb job of defining and segmenting the varied aspects that impact student performance.
 In some areas, we have strong research-based evidence to support the notion that school buildings impact student health and their ability to learn, and we know exactly how to ensure that the impacts are positive.